 About Sam A brief biography of Sam Twidale.

+At 18 I began studying software engineering at the University of York.
 Through university I met Eric Westbrook, a crossword setter.
-Collaborating with him, I made accessible crossword software to enable blind people to solve 3D crossword puzzles.
+Collaborating with him, I made an accessible crossword program to enable blind and partially sighted people to solve 3D crossword puzzles.

 Whilst playing a one-switch indie game called Wizard Battle, I decided to also make a game like it, and a few months later I released my first game – Wizard Conflict.

 I’m currently based in Hull where I spend my free time developing open source apps like Geometrize, and indie games like Werewolf Tycoon.
 In my day job I develop medical training and simulation software for cancer treatment.